JaayTran/ReservationApp/README.md

 Click Table > show all reservations for that date in a schedule planner view (time blocks on time schedule)

-edit reservations and update database
-Update reservation linked to whatever table
-Reflect changes on Reservation List
-Change Table
-remove reservation from old table, bring to new.

 get all customer info and create contact automatically list of contacts